Tonevanda/Compilers/README.md

         stackSize--;
     }
 ```

-- and any other regular Branch instruction:
+- And any other regular Branch instruction:

 ```java
     private String generateOpCondition(OpCondInstruction opCond) {
         var code = new StringBuilder();